-Berrios, G. E., Bulbena, A., Bakshi, N., Dening, T. R., Jenaway, A., Markar, H., Martin-Santos, R. & Mitchell, S. L. (1992).
+Berrios, G. E., Bulbena, A., Bakshi, N., Dening, T. R., Jenaway, A., Markar, H., et al. (1992).
 Feelings of guilt in major depression: Conceptual and psychometric aspects.
-British Journal of Psychiatry, 160, 781-787. [includes full scale]
+Brit-ish Journal of Psychiatry, 160, 781-787. [includes full scale]

 A set of items were developed through the rational method (with reference to clinical observations) to assess the guilt that sometimes accompanies clinical depression.
 This scale seems to measure aspects of both guilt and shame.
 [RARELY USED]